AdyGCode/ICT50220-Library-23S1/_docs/02-Format.md

 ## Exercise

 1. Create the model, migration, seeder, factory and other items for the Format
-2. Create the API for the Format
+2. Create the API for the Format model
+   - Remember to use the `sail artisan make:controller API/FormatApiController` command.
 3. Create and test the Format API